HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 some lines worth to comment on here are:

-- `Launching nh-node with args --prometheus-port 9625 --rpc-external --base-path /data/node --name MyZkVerifyRpcNode --prometheus-external --rpc-port 9933 --chain test --port 30343 --rpc-methods safe --pruning archive --rpc-cors all`: how configurations inside `.env` file have been parsed and resulted in successful node launch
+- `Launching nh-node with args --rpc-external --name MyZkVerifyRpcNode --base-path /data/node --rpc-port 9944 --chain test --port 30555 --rpc-methods safe --pruning archive --rpc-cors all`: how configurations inside `.env` file have been parsed and resulted in successful node launch,
-- `Node name: MyZkVerifyRpcNode`: the configurations (`NH_CONF_NAME`) have been actually passed to the Substrate node
+- `Node name: MyZkVerifyRpcNode`: the configurations (`NH_CONF_NAME`) have been actually passed to the Substrate node,
 - `Local node identity is: 12D3KooWPy5kBKVxRwwz8hjyTKVA4WouoLipBSQVnUSBEVtq8G4X`: the unique identifier for your node, automatically generated at startup,
-- `Highest known block at #0`: being this your very first run, you are missing any blockchain data, hence your copy of the blockchain is just the genesis block (height 0)
+- `Highest known block at #0`: being this your very first run, you are missing any blockchain data, hence your copy of the blockchain is just the genesis block (height 0).

 Let's proceed looking at how your node is syncing the actual blockchain data.
 Type again the command (assuming some seconds have passed since the startup):